-'Peters' Male tree, heavy pollen producer, blooms before
+'Peters' Male tree, heavy pollen producer, blooms

 before and during 'Kerman'.

 'Kerman' Female tree, bearing heavily but in

-Wildlife: The seeds attract birds and squirrels.
+The nuts attract birds and squirrels.

 Toxic / Danger:

 Pistachio trees are not poisonous to humans or pets but are toxic to horses.